testthedocs/redactor/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/testthedocs/Lobby)

 A work in progress editor-in-chief to highlight potential linguistic and structural issues with your text.
-You can watch progress in the [poc](https://github.com/testthedocs/redactor/tree/poc) branch.

 ## Features